This Is How I Read

 The term Learning Disorder often gets translated as 'not too bright' when in fact the opposite is often true.
 People with NLD are often accused of being lazy, rude, uncooperative, and worse when nothing could be farther from the truth.
 They are often hardworking, persistent, goal-oriented, and incredibly honest.
 People who have learning disabilities have to try harder.
 They face daily challenges that others often fail to recognize, they are often judged unfairly, and their needs are seldom accommodated.

-As for me, although I may never read you a story I will tell you one.
+As for me, although I may not read you a story I will tell you one.
 Perhaps next time you hear of someone who has a learning disability you will look at them with new eyes.
-Perhaps that someone will be me.
+Perhaps that someone will even be me.